This recipe for Cuban Pumpkin Flan (Flan de Calabasa) is based on a classic Cuban recipe that uses fresh pumpkin mixed in a creamy custard.

 The secret to this recipe’s success is to bake the pumpkin the day before you plan on using the roasted pumpkin.

 The reason is that pumpkin by it’s very nature has a tendency to be watery right after baking.
-So by allowing it to chill overnight, you actually allow the pumpkin to firm back up and become wonderfully rich and creamy to use for a variety of recipes, including pumpkin pie, pumpkin hummus, and even pumpkin pancakes–to name a few.
+So by allowing it to chill overnight, you give the pumpkin the opportunity to firm back up and become wonderfully rich and creamy.

 Cooking Tip: Do not leave the stove for any reason, because too much heat and the caramel can bubble over.
 Not good for the stovetop.
 And, it also smells terrible–trust me.